+PRIMAAFP

-PRIMAAFP Grupo Crédito
+Grupo 🔰 Crédito

-Prima AFP - Second largest actor in the Peruvian Pensions Market
+Prima AFP - Second largest actor in the Peruvian Pensions Market ightarrow our businesses in 2023

 Prima is a private pension fund manager.
 It was chartered in 2005 and currently ranks 2nd in the market for funds under management, which totaled S/ 36,851 million at the end of 2023 and represented an MS of 30.0%.
 Prima AFP's purpose is to "Guide and accompany people as they progress".